-At Sheffield, Megnaa is working on a book manuscript tentatively titled “Conserving Life: Political Imaginaries from a Forest”.
+At Sheffield, Megnaa is working on a book manuscript based on 22 months of long-term ethnographic fieldwork in the Sundarbans, tentatively titled “Conserving Life: Political Imaginaries from a Submerging Forest”.
 The book explores the various potencies—from Sufi religious figures to endemic storms to colonial forestry—that animate contemporary life and imaginations in the Bengal Delta.
 Her research aims to make the selective process of conservation more visible, and to make sense of it.
 Who and what are worth conserving?
 Who chooses?
 Does the choice to conserve certain lives, values, skills and myths obliterate others?
 With a careful attention to Bengal’s historical inheritances, the mobility of people, ideas, spirits, stories and deities across the Indian Ocean, and based on extensive fieldwork with Sundarbans fishers, Forest Department bureaucrats, national rights activists, eco-tourism agents, and various nodes in the global supply chain, she explores how different actors imagine the Sundarbans forest and uphold entangled and competing conceptions of what to conserve.
 Ultimately, her research envisages a more expansive idea of what governs people’s lives and how, in turn, we might reconceive ideas of forest governance in the Sundarbans and beyond.

 Alongside her academic writing, Megnaa mediates between a wide range of environmental stakeholders, including Delhi and Kolkata-based lawyers, activists, filmmakers and conservationists with the hope to contribute to conversations and initiatives at the intersection of law, civil society and anthropology that work toward more convivial forms of conservation.
 This is part of her longer-term interest in the intellectual potential of anthropology, both through its methodology of long-term participant observation and the concepts it generates, to co-create alternatives to the current political, ecological and economic impasse and renew ways of caring for our environmental (and other) commons.